-People want options, it almost goes without saying.
-We get a few emails per week from overwhelmed readers asking us where to start on their journey into minimalism.
-They are lost and overwhelmed and are looking for direction.
+People want options.
+We get a few emails per week from readers asking us where to start on their journey into minimalism.
+They claim to be lost and overwhelmed and are looking for direction.
 Really, these people are looking for options.
 Some of them are scared shitless.
 They don’t know where to start and thus options make it easier for them to make a decision.

-This presents a particular kind of double-bind though.
-You see, options are great until we have too many options.
-That’s why it takes you twice as long to shop at WalMart than at your local grocery store.
-That’s why you’re wife/husband/significant other spends five minutes in the shampoo aisle.
+This presents a double-bind though.
+You see, options are great until we have too many.
+That’s why it takes you twice as long to shop at Walmart than your local grocery store.
+That’s why you spend five minutes in the shampoo aisle.
 Paralysis by analysis.
 Options are good and helpful, but too many options are not.

 So you want to live a more minimalist lifestyle?
 “But where the hell do I start?” you ask yourself.
 There are so many blogs out there that you feel overwhelmed just trying to scratch the surface.
-And there are ebooks and references and everyone has his or her opinion that they pretend is some sort of absolute truth or some kind of zen maxim or something.
-It’s all a little crazy making.
+And there are ebooks and references and everyone has his or her opinion that they pretend is some sort of absolute truth.
+It’s all a little crazy-making.

 Whenever we get one of those emails asking us where to start, we usually respond with three options: extreme, moderate, and conservative.

 1. Extreme.
-You could call this the Colin Wright or approach towards minimalism.
-This is both the easiest and most difficult option of the three and it is not for most people (it certainly isn’t for the two of us).
+You could call this the Colin Wright approach toward minimalism.
+This is both the easiest and most difficult option of the three, and it is not for most people (it certainly wasn’t for the two of us).
 To sum it up: rent a dumpster and throw all your shit in it.
 That’s pretty much all there is to it, but be prepared to live with a bag or two of clothes and that’s about it.
 There is nothing wrong with it, especially if you want to travel.

 2. Moderate.
 Do what Ryan did and have a packing party.
 Pretend you’re moving and unpack what you need over the course of the next week.
 Discard everything else thereafter.
 This option takes about a day of your life, but you can actually have fun doing it.
 This option tends to work very well for single people and for couples with one or no children.
 It is, however, too much for some people to handle at first.